snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_15-HASHIGHDEFINITION.md

 ## has high definition

 Capability applicable to touch panels.
-The driver has the ability to turn camera video quality to 720p, as opposed to 640 x 480.
+The driver has the ability to turn camera video quality to 720p, as opposed to 640x480.

 ### Signature